Publications

 Download

-Our state’s positions and values on criminal legal system reform are reflected in the state budget.
-The budget sets the financial priorities for Rhode Island, and in doing so makes an implicit statement about our commitments.
+Rhode Island’s positions and values on criminal legal system reform are reflected in the state budget.
+The budget sets the financial priorities for the state, and in doing so makes an implicit statement about our commitments.
 How much do we invest in justice agencies and how much do we invest in community-based services?
 How much do we invest in crime prevention vs. crime response?
 How much do we invest in healing victims of harm and how much do we invest in trying to create new pathways for people who’ve harmed others?

-At the Center for Health and Justice Transformation, we believe that these are the kinds of questions Rhode Island is inherently answering when it decides where to put our state dollars.
-We also believe there should be more robust dialogue in Rhode Island about what our communities think about the answers.
+At CHJT, we believe that these are the kinds of questions RI is inherently answering when it decides where to put our state dollars.
+We also believe there should be more robust dialogue in RI about what our communities think about the answers.
 Every year, we will publish a budget summary using a criminal justice lens to start that conversation.

 Criminal Justice Planning In Rhode Island